 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-After a defendant either
+After you either

 When does the sentencing hearing take place?